seanjun21/seanjun-portfolio-doc-style/src/content/parts/hero/hero.md

 name: hero
 ---

-“Be alone, that is the secret of invention; be alone, that is when ideas are born.”
+“Be kind whenever possible.
+It is always possible.”

-― Nikola Tesla
+― 14th Dalai Lama

 [more](./content)